MikPoik/next13-ai-companion/README.md

-# Build a SaaS AI Companion with Next.js 13, React, Tailwind, Prisma, Stripe | Full Tutorial 2023
+# Build a SaaS AI Companion with Next.js 15, React, Tailwind, Prisma, Stripe

-Modified for Steamship
+Modified for Modal

 This is a repository for Build a SaaS AI Platform with Next.js 13, React, Tailwind, Prisma, Stripe | Full Tutorial 2023.